Why choose the best Scuba mask

 This soft, supple silicone conforms to all the contours of your face.
 Result?
 A more customized fit, with a watertight seal.
 No leaks, no hassles.
 Plus, the silicone feels so comfortable you’ll forget it’s even there.

 Tempered-Glass Lens for Safety: This one is quality tempered glass, which resists scratching and shattering.
 This tempered-glass single lens is safer and is far less likely to fog or yellow when properly treated.
 It also resists scratching and shattering.
 Users have fed back that the field of view is in fact excellent.

 Convenient Buckle for Easy Adjustment: Simply pull the straps to desired fit and the buckle will hold the straps securely in place.
 This makes for a comfortable fit

 Users believe this scuba mask represents good value for money.

 What worked well

 Great wide field of view

 Feel uncomfortable when pulled tight

 This mask from aqua lung is a single lens dive mask.
 The large, open styling of the Pacific is a classic design.
 The high-volume, single lens construction gives a wide, unobstructed field-of-view.
 The modern silicone skirt includes access to the nose pocket to aid equalization.
-This also provides an improved fit that is a more secure seal against the skin.
+The silicone skirt also provides an improved fit that is a more secure seal against the skin.